 Ethical approval for the study was obtained from the Research and Ethics Committee of the University of Port Harcourt.
 Permission to conduct this study was also obtained from the management of the CBHI.
 Informed consent was obtained from all participants before the commencement of the study.

 Results

-Table 1: socio-demographic characteristics of respondents
+Table 1: socio-demographic characteristics of respondents, …….LGA, …….June 202X